Executive Team and Senior Management

 David is a member of the Research team, and contributes to the production, development and improvement of the National Footprint Accounts.
 Prior to joining Global Footprint Network, David earned his Ph.D. and worked as a post-doctoral researcher in the Systems Ecology Laboratory at the University of Texas at El Paso.
 His research focused on integrating models of ecosystem function with land cover change analysis in Arctic ecosystems.
 David is a native of California, and holds a B.S. in Ecology, Behavior and Evolution from the University of California at Los Angeles.

-David is a Research Scientist working on the National Footprint Accounts and the Multi-Region Input-Output Model.
+David is a Research Analyst working on the National Footprint Accounts and the Multi-Region Input-Output Model.
 Prior to Global Footprint Network, David worked as a software consultant, managing custom development and integration for a multi-asset accounting platform.
 He holds a Bachelors of Science in Earth Systems from Stanford University.

 Martin is Global Footprint Network’s policy analyst.
 He leads much of the research around the applications of Ecological Footprint accounting in the economic and financial spheres.
 He is also the coordinator for the organization’s outreach and project development for the Africa region.